What does the Bible say about taking care of your own first?

 As the Bible says, a man leaves his mother and father and cleaves to his own wife.
 At the altar, a new journey begins, and the main woman of this new journey is the wife.

-What does the Bible say about finding a good friend?
+What does the Bible say about a wife taking care of her husband?